decentralized-identity/faq/docs/spec.md

 <details><summary>
  &nbsp;&nbsp; ⭐ &nbsp;&nbsp; What's a DID?
 What's a DID Document?
 </summary><br>
 In short, it's a username on the internet that you own.
-A connected DID document contains extra info.<br>
+A connected DID document contains extra info that describes you.<br><br>

 The most "decentralized" of the identifiers are so-called "decentralized identifiers," or DIDs.
 These are each registered and resolved on autonomous